-The South Dakota Cancer Coalition currently has 4 task forces working on priority areas from the 2015-2020 Cancer State Plan, along with cross cutting committees that meet the needs of the coalition as a whole.
+The South Dakota Cancer Coalition has 3 task forces that will begin working on priority areas from the 2015-2020 Cancer State Plan in September 2018, along with cross cutting committees that meet the needs of the coalition as a whole.
 Coalition members are encouraged to join and be active in one or more of the groups.

 Frequently Asked Questions about Task Forces and Cross Cutting Committees